Deeply divided, Britain's Labour fails to challenge May on Brexit

 And while supporters of Corbyn say now that the leadership contest is out of the way, the leftist leader has the political clout to campaign for Britain to have a softer landing in its negotiations, others fear it is not his priority.

-Critics say that the split between the left and center-left in Labour offers little hope of getting the party back on track.
+Critics say that the split between the left and centre-left in Labour offers little hope of getting the party back on track.

 Three months after Britain's vote to leave the European Union, fears in currency markets of a "Hard Brexit" that are expected to drive banks from London have knocked sterling to near its weakest levels in decades.